Experienced Accident Attorneys Based in San Mateo

 Delays weaken spinal cord injury claims.
 Evidence disappears.
 Deadlines approach.
 Early legal action protects long-term recovery.
 Contact our San Mateo spinal cord injury attorney team for a free case evaluation and free consultation.

-Our firm represents clients throughout San Mateo spinal cord cases involving serious injuries.
+Our firm represents clients throughout San Mateo in spinal cord cases involving serious injuries.
 We understand the medical complexity, the financial impact, and the emotional toll.

 To schedule a free case evaluation with a San Mateo spinal cord injury attorney, call Galine, Frye, Fitting & Frangos today at (650) 345-8484 or contact us online.